 Connections are identified by two items, a 9-bit station ID (SID) and a 3-bit flow ID (FID).
 The SID uniquely identifies a station that is under the control of the BS.
 A SID can be for a unicast station, when referencing a single CPE, or for a multicast station, when referencing a multicast group (of CPEs).
 A FID identifies a particular traffic flow assigned to a CPE.
 The tuple of SID and FID (SID | FID) forms a connection identifier (CID) that identifies a connection for the CPE.
 The SID is signaled in the DS/US- MAP allocation, and the FID is signaled in the generic MAC header (GMH) of a MAC PDU.
 This allows for a total of up to 512 stations, each with a maximum of eight flows that can be supported within each downstream and upstream channel.

-Connections are identified by two items,la 9-bit station ID (SID) and a 3-bit flow ID (FID).
-The SID uniquely identifies a station that is under the control of the BS.
-A SID can be for a unicast station, when referencing a single CPE, or for a multicast station, when referencing a multicast group (of CPEs).
+Connections are identified by three items, a 8-bit local cell ID (LCID), a 13-bit station ID (SID) and a 8-bit flow ID (FID).
+The LCID uniquely identify a local cell that is under the distributed scheduling R-CPE.
+The SID uniquely identifies a station that is under the control of the BS, the MR-BS or the distributed scheduling R-CPE.
+A SID can be for a unicast station within a 802.22b WRAN cell or a local cell, when referencing a single CPE, or for a multicast station, when referencing a multicast group (of CPEs).
 A FID identifies a particular traffic flow assigned to a CPE.
-The tuple of SID and FID (SID | FID) forms a connection identifier (CID) that identifies a connection for the CPE.
-The SID is signaled in the DS/US- MAP allocation, and the FID is signaled in the generic MAC header (GMH) of a MAC PDU.
-This allows for a total of up to 512 stations, each with a maximum of eight flows that can be supported within each downstream and upstream channel.
+A 4bit LSB of FID defines downstream flow ID, while a 4bit MSB of FID defines upstream flow ID.
+The tuple of LCID, SID and FID (LCID|SID | FID) forms a connection identifier (CID) that identifies a connection for the CPE.
+The LCID and SID a signaled in the DS/US- MAP allocation, and the FID is signaled in the generic MAC header (GMH) of a MAC PDU.
+This allows for a total of up to 8192 stations in each local cell up to 255 , each with a maximum of sixteen flows that can be supported within each downstream and upstream channel.
+LCID with all zero shall be allocated for the 802.22b WRAN cell.

 At CPE initialization, three flows shall be dedicated for management connections (see 12.2) for the purpose of carrying MAC management messages and data between a CPE and the BS.
 The three flows reflect the fact that there are inherently three different levels of QoS for traffic sent on management connections between a CPE and the BS.
 The basic flow is used by the BS MAC and CPE MAC to exchange short, time- urgent MAC management messages; whereas, the primary management flow is used by the BS MAC and CPE MAC to exchange longer, more delay-tolerant MAC management messages (Table 19 specifies which MAC management messages are transferred on which type of connections).
 Finally, the secondary management flow is used by the BS and CPE to transfer more delay tolerant, standards-based (e.g., DHCP, TFTP, and SNMP) messages that are carried in IP datagrams.
 The secondary management flow may be packed and/or fragmented, similarly to the primary management except that no ARQ should be used for the latter since it is more time critical.